 Daily Hive

-English Bay is a favourite in the summer, but those who walk around the neighbourhood in fall will be able to spy a special treat as the Sylvia Hotel’s famous ivy turns from green to a rainbow of warm hues.
+English Bay is a favourite in the summer, but those who walk around the neighbourhood in the fall can spy a special treat as the Sylvia Hotel’s famous ivy turns from green to a rainbow of warm hues.

 West Georgia Street

-The traffic lineup to go over the Lions Gate Bridge gets a lot more beautiful in fall.
+The traffic lineup to go over the Lions Gate Bridge becomes much more beautiful in the fall.
 This Coal Harbour street is lined with bright red leaves that look stunning against the condos and docks.

 Barclay Street